Swiss Film Archive

 The Cinémathèque suisse (Swiss Cinematheque), formerly the Archives cinématographiques suisses (Swiss Film Archive), is a Swiss state-approved non-profit foundation headquartered in Lausanne.
 It aims to collect, protect, study and present film archives.
 The Swiss Cinematheque has its archives in Penthaz and a branch office in Zürich.

 History

+Since 2024, the Swiss Film Archive operates the Cinéma Capitole, built in 1928, the largest cinema in Switzerland.

 Timeline

 With the support of the Kunstmuseum Basel, a group of admirers of independent films founded the Archives cinématographiques suisses (Swiss Film Archive) in Basel in 1943.

 Subsequently, the Association cinémathèque suisse (Swiss Cinematheque Association) was created.
 The archives were transferred to Lausanne to the Cinémathèque suisse (Swiss Cinematheque), co-founded by Freddy Buache in 1948 and inaugurated by Erich von Stroheim in 1950.
 In precarious condition, the Swiss Cinematheque was located on Place de la Cathédrale in Lausanne.
 At the time, it had no projection room.

 The Swiss Cinematheque was one of the first members of the International Federation of Film Archives.

 Claude Emery was the Swiss Cinematheque's first director until Buache held this position from 1951 to 1996.

 In 1981, the Cinematheque acquired and moved to the former Casino of Montbenon in Lausanne to establish itself in a better environment.

 In 1992, the Swiss Cinematheque began to store archives in a Penthaz building.

 The Swiss Cinematheque has been considered "one of the ten most important cinematheques in the world" by the International Federation of Film Archives.

 In 1995, the collection of the Swiss Cinematheque ranked sixth among the "most important in the world" after those of Bois d'Arcy National Centre for Cinema and the Moving Image], Brussels [Cinematek], London [BFI National Archive], Moscow [Gosfilmofond], and Washington [Library of Congress].

 The Swiss Federal Office of Culture has been the foundation's primary funder with the City of Lausanne and the canton of Vaud.

 Hervé Dumont was its director from 1996 to 2008.

 In the early 2000s, a project was initiated to make the Penthaz site the first federal building dedicated to cinema.

 Dumont was succeeded by Vinzenz Hediger in 2008.

 Frédéric Maire was appointed director in 2009.

 In 2010, renovation and expansion work on the Penthaz building began.

 Jean Studer, chairman of the Bank Council of the Swiss National Bank and lawyer, became chairman of the Foundation Board of the Swiss Cinematheque on 1 July 2016, thus succeeding Marc Wehrlin.